ZuriQ/quantum-hackaton-2025/README.md

 - $\eta = 0.05$ is a fixed parameter.
 - $\bar{n}$ represents the average temperature of the two ions involved in the MS gate.

-While $\bar{n}$ is theoretically unbounded, solutions where $\bar{n}$ exceeds 1.0 are considered highly suboptimal and are unlikely to perform well in this challenge.
+While $p$ is theoretically unbounded, solutions where $p$ exceeds 1.0 are considered highly suboptimal and are unlikely to perform well in this challenge.
 The parameter $p$ is then used to apply a depolarizing channel to the two qubits involved in the MS gate operation, introducing noise proportional to the temperature.

 The objective of this hackathon is to optimize the compilation process to ensure that the fidelity between the ideal (noise-free) quantum state and the noisy quantum state remains as close to 1.0 as possible.